 The internet is full of information and advertisements for online tutors.
 You will find all kinds of online tutoring including those who can provide help in more than one area.
 Find chemistry and maths tutors or tutors who specialise in engineering - you'll be spoilt for choice!

-We recommend that you have a look at the tutors available on Superprof, who are based all over the UK.
+We recommend that you have a look at the tutors available on Superprof, who are all based around the whole Australia.

 Getting started on Superprof is simple: type 'mathematics' into the search bar and choose your location and click 'search'.